Why are Black and Hispanic Youth with T1D Using Less Diabetes Technology?

 Systematic screening for social determinants of health has made a huge impact.
 We’re uncovering things we weren’t aware of before.
 A lot of healthcare providers are afraid of screening because they don’t know what to do once they find issues, but there are way more resources available to help now, even more so in the past year.

-This content was made possible in part with support from Medtronic Diabetes, who recognize that a major racial disparity exists in technology use and access in the diabetes community.
+This content was made possible in part with support from Medtronic Diabetes, an active partner of Beyond Type 1 at the time of publication.
+Medtronic Diabetes recognize that a major racial disparity exists in technology use and access in the diabetes community.
 Beyond Type 1 maintains full editorial control of content published on our site, and the views expressed in this interview represent those of Dr. Agarwal and Beyond Type 1 alone.

 Learn more on Medtronic’s ASK campaign here.